Jaxcom/react-native-phone/README.md

 ## Prerequisites
 - [NodeJS 10+](https://nodejs.org/en/)
 - [Git](https://git-scm.com/)
-- Android and/or IOS developer tools
+- Android and/or IOS developer tools with [CocoaPods](https://cocoapods.org/).

 If you are going to use Windows 10 use WSL (linux subsystem) to run build tools to avoid possible issues.
 Install Ubuntu or another linux from Store and run as admin in PowerShell terminal `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.